Baton Rouge Perio Logo

 DENTURES/BRIDGEWORK

 Unanchored dentures are placed on top of the gum line, but they do not provide any direct stimulation to the underlying bone.
 Over time, the lack of stimulation causes the bone to resorb and deteriorate.
-Because this type of denture relies on the bone to hold them in place, people often experience loosening of their dentures and problems eating and speaking.
+Because this type of denture relies on the bone to hold them in place, people often experience loosening of their dentures and concerns eating and speaking.

 FACIAL TRAUMA